Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Abstract

 \section{Abstract}

-Frequent node and link changes in edge AI clusters disrupt distributed training, while traditional checkpoint-based recovery and cloud-centric autoscaling are too slow for scale-out and ill-suited to chaotic and self-governed edge.
-This paper proposes Chaos, a resilient and scalable edge distributed training system with built-in self-healing and autoscaling.
-It speeds up scale-out by using multi-neighbor replication with fast shard scheduling, allowing a new node to pull the latest training state from nearby neighbors in parallel while balancing the trafﬁc load between them.
-It also uses a cluster monitor to track resource and topology changes to assist scheduler decisions, and handles scaling events through peer negotiation protocols, enabling fully self-governed autoscaling without a central admin.
-Extensive experiments show that Chaos consistently achieves much lower scale-out delays than Pollux, EDL, and Autoscaling, and handles scale-in, connect-link, and disconnect-link events within 1 millisecond, making it smoother to handle node joins, exits, and failures.
+Node and link churn in multi-party, cross-region clusters over wide-area networks (WANs) often disrupts distributed training.
+However, checkpoint-based recovery and cloud-centric autoscaling react slowly and assume centralized control, which is misaligned with the self-governed setup where institutions can freely join and leave.
+This paper proposes Chaos, a multi-party distributed training system with self-healing and autoscaling, enabling robust and elastic training under churn.
+It speeds up autoscaling via multi-neighbor state replication and model sharding.
+We formalize the sharding and assignment as a MINLP that captures WAN heterogeneity, and reduce it to a tractable MILP by analyzing its monotonicity on a divisibility chain.
+By establishing an equivalence, we derive a greedy algorithm that follows optimality rules and yields the optimal solution in polynomial time.
+Chaos uses a cluster monitor to track resource and topology changes, and handles scaling events through peer negotiation protocols, enabling fully self-governed autoscaling among institutions.
+Experiments show that Chaos has substantially lower scale-out delay than Pollux, Elan, and Autoscaling, and handles scale-in, connect-link, and disconnect-link events within 20ms.
 It also delivers the lowest idle time, showing superior resource use and scalability as the cluster grows.